 What have Spectrum Brands done about BPA?

-This is supported with Test certificates from Specialised independent laboratories who test every plastic component that comes into contact with food to ensure that any migration falls below the accepted level before products are put on the market, a product will not be sold until we hold test reports that show no BPA is detected.
+This is supported with test certificates from specialised independent laboratories who test every plastic component that comes into contact with food to ensure that any BPA trace is below the legally accepted level before products are placed on the market.
+A product will not be sold until we hold test reports that demonstrate full compliance.